Profile & Servicesexperience with results

 Penny’s mediation experience in family law includes parenting and property settlement matters, child support and spousal maintenance claims.
 In mediations involving child support matters, Penny brings her experience as a former Child Support Agency Senior Case Officer from 1997 to 2011.
-Penny has been a member of the Legal Aid Queensland panel of mediators since 1991, and is a panel mediator with Brisbane Mediations.
+Penny was a member of the Legal Aid Queensland Panel of Mediators from 1991 to 2022..

 Penny has been a registered Family Dispute Resolution Practitioner with the Attorney General’s Department since 2009.
 She is able to issue Section 60 I Certificates in respect of family dispute resolutions.
-She is an Accredited Mediator under the NMAS (National Mediator Accredited System).
-Penny was accredited as a LEADR Advanced Mediator in 2008.
-Penny holds qualifications as a family law arbitrator.
+She is an Accredited Mediator under the NMAS (National Mediator Accredited System) and an Advanced Mediator with Resolution Institute.

-Penny has been a sessional member of the Queensland Civil and Administrative Tribunal (QCAT) since its inception in December 2009.
+Penny was a sessional legal member of the Queensland Civil and Administrative Tribunal (QCAT) since its inception in December 2009 until November 2022.
 Prior to that appointment, she was appointed in 2002 as a member of the Guardianship and Administration Tribunal.
 In 2003 Penny was appointed as a member of the Children Services Tribunal.
-As a QCAT member, Penny uses her dispute resolution skills in conducting compulsory conferences in a range of commercial disputes.
+As a QCAT member, Penny used her dispute resolution skills in conducting compulsory conferences in a range of commercial disputes.

 Penny was a legal member of the Mental Health Review Tribunal from 2005 to 2017.
 She brings a high level of experience and understanding of mental health issues and the impact of mental health on parties to the mediation process.